Stay Connected. Stay Informed.

 Tuesdai has worked as an art therapist and resident in counseling for 8 years assisting adolescents and adults with challenges to include but are not limited to anxiety, depression, adjustment disorder, and trauma.
 She utilizes a variety of therapeutic modalities to include CBT, person centered therapy, solution focused therapy, and integrative therapy while assisting clients on their mental wellness and health journeys.

-About Melissa Schueckler, LPC-R Resident in Counseling
+About Melissa Schueckler, LPC Resident

 Melissa is a Resident in Counseling working towards licensure as an LPC.
 She has been in the counseling field for almost 10 years and has worked with adolescents and adults struggling with substance use and co-occuring mental health issues, such as anxiety, depression, trauma, and the hardships faced by active duty service members and their families.
 She is nationally certified as an Advanced Alcohol and Drug Counselor (CAADC) and certified in VA as a Substance Abuse Counselor (CSAC).
 Melissa received a Bachelor of Science degree in Criminal Justice from South University and received a Master of Arts degree in Forensic Psychology from The Chicago School of Professional Psychology.
 She has experience with a wide-range of therapeutic modalities that include cognitive-behavioral therapy (CBT), dialectical behavioral therapy (DBT), rational emotive behavioral therapy (REBT), and family systems.
 Melissa is trained in EMDR therapy and is looking to pursue her certification in equine-assisted psychotherapy.